fledge-iot/fledge/README.rst

 using the `requirements.sh <requirements.sh>`_ script.

-Install the requirements on Ubuntu
+Install the prerequisites on Ubuntu
 ----------------------------------

 On Ubuntu-based Linux distributions the packages can be installed with given `requirements.sh <requirements.sh>`_ or manual *apt-get*: